Real Chance of Love

-Real Chance of Love is an American reality television dating game show featuring two brothers, Ahmad "Real" Givens (born on January 8, 1982, died on February 21, 2015, aged 33) and Kamal "Chance" Givens, (born on March 25, 1981), of the rap group The Stallionares, former contestants on I Love New York, who are looking for love.
+Real Chance of Love is an American reality television dating game show featuring two brothers, Ahmad "Real" Givens and Kamal "Chance" Givens, of the rap group The Stallionares, former contestants on I Love New York, who are looking for love.
 The show was first brought up in August 2007 when Mr. Boston of the first season of I Love New York was offered his own reality show.
 Boston declined and the plans eventually fell through, leaving the show to be picked up by Real and Chance.

 Season one

 The first season premiered October 20, 2008, and featured seventeen female contestants taking part in various challenges in a format similar to other VH1 and MTV dating contest programs.
 Each week, women were eliminated until the final episode where the brothers had to make their final selections.
 Ultimately, Ahmad (Real) selected Corn Fed, while Kamal (Chance) selected nobody.
 The series consisted of 14 episodes.
 A few days after the reunion show was taped, Corn Fed and Real ended their relationship.